wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-windows-reset-password.md

 If the **write-host** command displays **True**, the VM Agent is installed.
 If it displays **False**, see the instructions and a link to the download in the [VM Agent and Extensions - Part 2](https://azure.microsoft.com/zh-cn/blog/vm-agent-and-extensions-part-2/) Azure blog post.

-If you created the virtual machine with the Azure Management Portal, run the following additional command.
+If you created the virtual machine with the portal, run the following additional command.

 	$vm.GetInstance().ProvisionGuestAgent = $true

-This command will prevent the “Provision Guest Agent must be enabled on the VM object before setting IaaS VM Access Extension” error when running the **Set-AzureVMExtension** command in the following sections.
+This command will prevent the "Provision Guest Agent must be enabled on the VM object before setting IaaS VM Access Extension" error when running the **Set-AzureVMExtension** command in the following sections.

 Now, you can do these tasks: